Gastronotherapy

 Instructions

-• Make the peanut sauce: In a small bowl, whisk together peanut butter, water, soy sauce, garlic, ginger, lime juice, maple syrup, and sesame oil.
+• Make the peanut sauce: In a small bowl, whisk together peanut butter, soy sauce, chili sauce, garlic, lime juice, maple syrup, and sesame oil.
+Slowly add warm water, and whisk until sauce is smooth and glossy.
 Set aside.

 • Cook noodles according to instructions on package, minus 1-2 minutes.
 Drain noodles, rinse under cold water, and transfer to a large bowl.

 • Pour peanut sauce into bowl and combine until noodles are well coated.
 Add bell peppers, cucumber, and scallions, and toss to combine.
-Sprinkle with a pinch of red pepper flakes (if using).
+Top with cilantro and peanuts.
+Serve immediately.

 Notes

-• Storage: Store in a (covered) container in the refrigerator for up to 4 days.
+• Store leftover peanut noodles in an airtight container in the refrigerator for up to 3 days.

 Nutrition